 Giving a Voice

 YouGov recognises the importance of respecting and supporting the communities in which it operates, and of making a positive contribution to society through our research.
 “Giving a Voice” refers to our social mission to make people’s opinions heard for the benefit of the wider community.
+This includes our unique public data offering - read our Public Data Factsheet for more information about our platform for sharing views and starting conversations.

 Engaged, diverse and opinionated panel members are key to our business.

-investing in new technology to ensure the speed with which a panel member receives their reward
+Investing in new technology to ensure the speed with which a panel member receives their reward

-developing a highly effective system of alerting panel members when their opinion “becomes the news”
+Developing a highly effective system of alerting panel members when their opinion “becomes the news”

 We recognise the significant benefits of keeping employees regularly updated on matters that affect them and the wider business.
 To ensure good communication with our global and agile workforce, we leverage a variety of communication channels - both one-way, and two-way with executive management.
 These channels include web-based and face-to-face Global and Regional Town Hall meetings, email newsletters and videos, and regular articles on Youniverse, our employee intranet site.
 Details of how employees are kept engaged in relation to the company’s financial and economic factors are provided in the Directors’ Report of our latest Annual Report.

 Our Group Diversity and Inclusion Policy identifies our commitment to foster diversity, inclusion, equality, and equity in all of our operations.
+We published our first annual Workforce Diversity Report in 2023 to communicate our commitments and set a baseline from which to monitor progress towards our workforce D&I goals.

 YouGov is an equal opportunity employer and is committed to providing an inclusive working environment, in which our employees can realise their potential free from discrimination or harassment.
 Qualified applicants will be considered for employment without regard to race, colour, religion, socioeconomic background, sex, sexual orientation, gender identity or expression, national origin, age, marital status, veteran status, disability status, HIV status, or any other characteristic protected by law or in line with our responsibilities as a fair and ethical employer.